Disclosure: Embark provided us with a sample of their product to review.

 - Updates for Life.
 Embark provides all users with updates for free — you’ll never need to buy a new test for any new information that comes in.
 Embark regularly discovers new canine genetic tests in their research, and your dog’s profile will be updated with any new tests at no additional charge.

 - Original Research About Village Dogs.
 Embark’s researchers spent years studying village dogs all over the world, working with National Geographic and other scientific organizations to better understand the genetic diversity of canines across the globe and how our bond with them has evolved.
+They can even measure of wolf, coyote, or dingo ancestry in your dog too (and they’re the only DNA test out there with access to that info).

 - Cutting Edge Research.
 Embark has made some amazing strides in the realm of canine research.
 They published the first-ever genetic discovery from a non-human genetics company, discovering a mutation that explains why some dogs have blue eyes.
 Embark is also the first commercial dog DNA test that looks for inbreeding tracts over the entire genome and can detect inbreeding from dozens of generations back.